sakinagh/javascript-assignments/Rock Paper Scissors/README.txt

-# README for HS.example7 #
+# README for Rock Paper Scissors app #

-This is the README file for the HS.example7 app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.

 The files in this folder contain everything you need to run your app: